mylette/vim-gym/tutorial/foo/place_03.rst

 .. -*- coding: utf-8 -*-

 =========================
-Find a Place to Jump from
+Find a Place to Jump From
 =========================

 Great work!
 You have successfully jumped into a file located in a